Knowing how to use benchmarking for performance improvement does not guarantee that businesses will use it...

 Preparation is 90% of success.
 That is a common statement for most work done.
 It also applies to benchmarking and what I call ‘organise’.
 Organisation includes creating the right questionnaire, finding partners, preparing communication.

-But is starts with creating a team within your association.
+It all starts with creating a team within your association.
 Who will be responsible for the benchmark?
 Who else will be in the team?
 What are their capabilities?
 Do they have time to conduct the benchmark?
-It is important that you have at least the following capabilities within your team: marketing (you have to sell the benchmark), data analysis (you have to analyse the data provided to you), report writing (you have to write a market report with valuable and relevant information.
+It is important that you have at least the following capabilities within your team: marketing (you have to sell the benchmark), data analysis (you have to analyse the data provided to you), report writing (you have to write report like for instance a market report with valuable and relevant information.
 And you need to have the capacity to ask the right questions and to ask the questions right.

 You do the capacity analysis with your team.
 If you see that you lack some capabilities, you can see if you can hire this capability outside of your association.
 There are many benchmarking consultants, data analysts and marketing professionals outside, for you to hire.
 And if you feel more comfortable by outsourcing the project or part of the work, then you can start finding an outsourcing partner.